tmohme/gradle-elm-plugin/contributing.md

 # Contributing to this project

-Befor you invest your time in this project, please read the rules below.
+Before you invest your time in this project, please read the rules below.

 ## Git
 * Please adhere to the git convention of storing line-endings as 'LF' in git.